tfpf/pysorteddict/docs/documentation.md

 TypeError: got key 100 of type <class 'int'>, want key of type <class 'str'>
 ```

-Otherwise, if `key` is not comparable with instances of its type, raise `ValueError`.
+Otherwise, if `key` is not comparable with instances of its type, raises `ValueError`.

 ```python
 from pysorteddict import *